HPSCTerrSys/TSMP2/README.md

 ## Quickstart

 > [!TIP]
-> The top-level TSMP2 script `build_tsmp2.sh` is a shell-based.
-However, the build-system itself is cmake-based.
-During execution, the CMAKE-command is printed.
-If needed, one could always build the component model by using CMake directly instead of the top-level shell script.
+> `build_tsmp2.sh` is a lightweighted shell-script calling the cmake-based build-system.
+During execution of `build_tsmp2.sh`, the executed CMake-command is printed out.
+For advanced build use-cases, users can modify the outputed CMake command or directly head over to [Building TSMP2 with CMake](#Building-TSMP2-with-CMake).

 1. Clone this repository.